 A specific program is developed depending on the specific problem.
 All treatment strategies are based on the latest research findings and patients are educated about what is effective treatment and why.
 Psychoeducation is an important component of any program.
 Previous treatments may have failed due to inappropriate treatments for the disorder.
 Some of the specific cognitive behavior treatment approaches we use are the following; exposure in vivo or in imagination, exposure and response prevention; behavioral activation, interoceptive cue exposure, cognitive strategies, three and a half box technique (for hoarding), dialectical behavior therapy etc.

 Maintaining one’s gains and preventing relapse is a highly stressed aspect of our program.
 Research and our clinical experience suggest that follow-up therapy is a crucial step towards recovery.
 In our program, we recommend that patients continue their treatment on a less frequent basis after completing the intensive treatment.
 Patients may do weekly sessions for a period of time and then decrease sessions to every other week and so on.
-We offer follow-up phone sessions for our out of state patients.
 The slow reduction in treatment allows patients to practice the newly learned skills while still being monitored by our staff for any possible indicators of relapse.
-We recommend that patients maintain some level of contact with our staff for six months to a year for maximum long term gains.
+We recommend that patients maintain some level of treatment for six months to a year for maximum long term gains.

 Patients also may return at a later time for a “booster” program which typically consists of daily sessions for a shorter duration of time (typically 2 weeks) in order to regain the progress achieved during the initial intensive program.

 Bio Behavioral is conveniently located in a suburb of Long Island easily accessed by train from Manhattan (a 30 minute ride on the Long Island Railroad) and near major highways.
 There are a number of local motels as well as extended stay facilities in neighboring towns.
+Our child and adolescent patients and their families may qualify to stay at a local Ronald McDonald House at a very reasonable cost.
 Our staff will be happy to provide you with a list of options and make the process as convenient as possible.